intelligenxe/.github/CONTRIBUTING.md

  This will primarily involve:

-- Using public documents from the client company and its industry for the **RAG knowledge base**.
+- Using public documents from the company of interest and its industry for the **RAG knowledge base**.
 - Designing the **agentic workflow prompts** according to the corporate strategy logic provided in the **Corporate Strategy** repository.

 ## Getting Started